 Who is Mercantile Adjustment Bureau?

-Mercantile Adjustment Bureau, LLC (MAB) is a debt collection agency located in Williamsville, New York.
+Mercantile Adjustment Bureau, LLC (MAB) is a debt collection agency based in Williamsville, New York.
+The company specializes in the collection of outstanding debts on behalf of various clients.

 Who does Mercantile Adjustment Bureau collect for?